aochab/Object-oriented-programming/05_stl_benchmark/readme.md

 3. Benchmarks for operators and hash functions

     1. Create void function and initialize objects to test.
-Inside for loop is code we want to test and we use DoNotOptimize to store result in memory or register.
-We make test executable by adding an expression BENCHMARK(<test_name>)->Range...
-In this benchmarks we test complexity.
-As a result we get the coefficient for the high-order term in the running time and the normalized root-mean square error.
+Inside for loop is code we want to test.
+    If necessary, objects are filled with data with each iteration.
+    We make test executable by adding an expression BENCHMARK(<test_name>).

     2. Yes, there are consequences.
 It use implemented functions to sort the data.
 So, when our implementation is slow, all operations in sequential containers are slower.